seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

 .map(/*our expression*/).forEach(i => console.log(i));
 ```

-weve created our array of numbers, weve mapped a new array based on the values of the array and our new array now has `Fizz` instead of  multiples of 3, `Buzz` instead of multiples of 5 and `FizzBuzz` instead of multiples of 3 and 5.
-But, we just have an array in memory, the final step is to console.log each item so we can see the results.
+1. we've created our array of numbers
+2. weve mapped a new array based on the values of the array and our new array now has `Fizz` instead of  multiples of 3, `Buzz` instead of multiples of 5 and `FizzBuzz` instead of multiples of 3 and 5.
+But, we just have an array in memory

+the final step is to console.log each item so we can see the results.

-after the map method we "chain" or "pipe" the result (from our new array courtesy of `.map()`) into a `.forEach()`
+after the map method we "chain" or "pipe" the result (from our new array courtesy of `.map()`) into a `.forEach()` method

-`.forEach()` is similar to `.map()` in that it takes a callback function which is called on each item of the array, unlike `.map()` though it doesnt create a new array instead we use this to simply `console.log` each item in the array.
+`.forEach()` is similar to `.map()` in that it takes a callback function which is called on each item of the array, unlike `.map()` though it doesnt create a new array instead we use this to simply call a function, in this case we're just going to `console.log` each item in the array.

 and there we have it, weve answered the age old FizzBuzz interview question with one line

-again, I personally dont suggest using this example in an actual interview, while it is a little bit 'showey' the simple `if/else` with a `for` loop example is much more readable. but by creating this we've learnt some cool new ways of answering a stale question with some interesting syntax.
+again, I personally dont suggest using this example in an actual interview, while it is a little bit 'showey' the simple `if/else` with a `for` loop example is much more readable, but by creating this we've learnt some cool new ways of answering a stale question with some interesting syntax.

-if you have any refinements id love to see it, (my favourite so far is not using any array methods and just using curried functions all the way down!)
+if you have any refinements id love to see it!

 im going to try and do more of these for other interview questions, if you have any suggestions send them to me on my twitter @Phl3bas